rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 1. Inventory your current week and identify the top five time-consuming activities that are administrative, coordinative, or routine rather than requiring your unique leadership capabilities.

-2. Experiment with at least one AI agent tool this week—not just reading about it but actually using it for a real task and observing the experience.
+2. Experiment with at least one AI agent tool this week-not just reading about it but actually using it for a real task and observing the experience.

 3. Identify one recurring task that consumes significant time and design an experiment to test whether an AI agent could handle it partially or fully.

-4. Update your mental model of AI capability by reading about or experimenting with the most recent AI releases—what has become possible that was not possible a year ago?
+4. Update your mental model of AI capability by reading about or experimenting with the most recent AI releases-what has become possible that was not possible a year ago?

 5. Have a conversation with a colleague or peer who is actively using AI agents to understand their experience, their workflow, and what they have learned.

 6. Identify the three areas of your work where the combination of human judgment and AI capability would be most powerful, and prioritize exploring AI agents in those areas.

-7. Set a learning goal for AI agent capability—not just one experiment but ongoing exploration that will build your fluency over time.
+7. Set a learning goal for AI agent capability-not just one experiment but ongoing exploration that will build your fluency over time.

 ---